 Test automation efforts aimed at reducing testing costs rarely get the attention and cooperation they need to ensure success.
 Quick fixes keep code stable.
 Keeping code stable saves time (multiple people don’t waste time on the same bug) and facilitates refactoring and other efforts to improve code structure and straighten out convoluted codes.

 Here are two examples of techniques for supporting the pace of development.

 Build Verification/Smoke Tests

 The connotation ‘smoke test’ denotes that once you plug in a new board and turn on the power and see smoke coming from the board, you should turn off the power.
-Smoke tests (a.k.a. build verification tests) broadly cover product features in a limited time- typically over lunch or overnight.
-If key features don’t work or if key bugs haven’t yet been fixed, your team won’t waste further time installing or testing the build.
+Smoke tests (a.k.a. build verification tests) extensively cover all the product features within a limited period- typically over lunch or overnight.
+If the key features don’t function effectively or if the key bugs haven’t still been removed, your team won’t waste any more time testing or installing or testing the build.

 Lesson 2- 100% automation is not a good thing

 Some software managers suffer from the misconception that automated testing always equals better testing, and they mandate that all testing must be automated.
 Another myth to dispel is that of testing happening at the push of a button, automatically reporting any bugs that are found.
 Tool vendors who offer integration between their testing and tracking tools encourage this irresponsible fantasy.
 Only a proper mix of manual and automated testing is the key to better results.